My Bookmarks

 Martin Reeves is a leading thinker, author and speaker on strategy and innovation.
 He is the author of a dozen books, including “Your Strategy Needs a Strategy” (2015), “The Imagination Machine” (2021) and his latest, “Like: The Button That Changed The World” (Harvard Business Review Press, April 2025).

-Reeves is one of the most published authors in Harvard Business Review and other business publications, a frequent speaker at corporate events and a 3-time TED speaker.
-He has 35 years experience in advising leadership teams and founded and led the BCG Henderson Institute, BCG’s strategy think tank.
+He is one of the most published authors in Harvard Business Review and other business publications, a frequent speaker at corporate events and a 3-time TED speaker.
+He has 35 years’ experience in advising leaders on strategy and founded and led the BCG Henderson Institute, BCG’s strategy think tank.

 Martin Reeves is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.